Create an Invoice

 Step 1: Open the new invoice form

-Section titled “Step 1: Open the new invoice form”From the left navigation, click Invoices, then click New Invoice.
-You can also press the keyboard shortcut N from the invoice list.
+Section titled “Step 1: Open the new invoice form”From the Invoices page, click the + New Invoice button in the top-right corner.
+You can also press the keyboard shortcut N from anywhere on the invoice list.

 Step 2: Select the invoice type and party

-Section titled “Step 2: Select the invoice type and party”- Choose Sale or Purchase from the type selector at the top of the form.
+Section titled “Step 2: Select the invoice type and party”- Use the Sales / Purchases segmented control at the top of the invoice list to set the type before opening the form.
+The creator inherits the active type.

 Step 3: Set the invoice date and due date